Building a Corpus

 Exercise

-Before collecting any texts, draft a one-page corpus construction plan that includes: (1) the types of texts you will collect and why, (2) your selection criteria (sources, time frame, search terms, inclusion/exclusion rules), (3) your target corpus size and rationale, and (4) your search strategy.
+Before collecting any texts, draft a one-page corpus construction plan.
+Include the types of texts you will collect and why, along with your selection criteria.
+Add the target corpus size and search strategy.
+Spell out your sources, time frame, search terms, and inclusion/exclusion rules.
 Bring this to a supervision meeting for feedback before you begin collecting.

 Collection Methods